jdiejim/BYOB/docs/endpoints/post_industry.md

 ## Parameters
 Required information:

+#### On body

 - **name** — Name of the industry

 ***

 ## Return format
-Status code 201, along with a JSON array with the object created containing the keys and values:
+Status code 201, along with a JSON array with the object update containing the keys and values:

 - **id** — id of the industry.
 - **industry** — name of the industry